mfvargo/rtjam_rust/README.md

 Each jam packet has two separate channels of audio so the jammers can have a channel for voice and guitar, stereo keyboards, or whatever they choose.
 The two channels are isochronous for that person.

-So in this way a room consists of jammers each with two channels.
+So in this way a room consists of jammers each with two channels of audio.

 ## Get The code